xquyvu/azureml-scaffolding/README.md

 ### Common dependencies
 [[back to the top]](#navigation)

-Most projects end up needing to reuse some code across experiments.
+~~Most projects end up needing to reuse some code across experiments.
 While the usual way of doing it is through registering packages somewhere, we believe it introduces a signficant overhead, specially in the initial stages of a project where things change very quickly.
-Therefore, the solution we propose is to have a special folder at the experiment level called `common` where you should put all the code that is meant to be used by more than one experiment.
+Therefore, the solution we propose is to have a special folder at the experiment level called `common` where you should put all the code that is meant to be used by more than one experiment.~~

-Then, the `Makefile` ensures `common` is available and `import common` works at runtime both when running `make local` (by mounting the folder appropiately in the docker contaienr) and when running `make job` (by isolating the code for the run, which includes `common`, before submitting it to AzureML).
+~~Then, the `Makefile` ensures `common` is available and `import common` works at runtime both when running `make local` (by mounting the folder appropiately in the docker contaienr) and when running `make job` (by isolating the code for the run, which includes `common`, before submitting it to AzureML).~~

+This does not work currently, and the scaffolding is planned to be revamped.
+For now, you will need to copy the code manually to the experiments that need it.

+####### Other stuffs

+- how to use the dataset: Create a snippet to register dataset, and how the dataset will be used in the main script.

+- compute instance for the job: Should use a compute cluster instead, because
+  - with a compute instance you need to manually start it before submitting a job
+  - suitable for multi-node jobs
+  - ...

+- How to disable pre-commit hooks (for single commit, and altogether)

+- if developing using a remote compute, what's a good setup?
+For example, use SSH, or use the Azure VSCode extension to connect to the remote?
+I find it using SSH works better when you need to resume work when to compute is off, and it works better with the dev container.